Welcome to the

 Leila enjoyed cooking and spending time with family.

-Ohio; two sons, Jason Huntsman (companion, Amber Lee) of Woodsfield, Ohio,
+Beallsville, Ohio; two sons, Jason Huntsman (companion, Amber Lee) of

-Matthew Huntsman of Woodsfield, Ohio; two sisters, Betty Anderson of Caldwell,
+Woodsfield, Ohio, Matthew Huntsman of Woodsfield, Ohio; two sisters, Betty

-Ohio and Jeanie Guy of Barnesville, Ohio; two brothers, Jimmy (April) Mercer,
+Anderson of Caldwell, Ohio and Jeanie Guy of Barnesville, Ohio; two brothers,

 Friends will be received at the Watters Funeral Home, 37501